Changes to the way you book an appointment

 Why are receptionists acting as ‘Gatekeepers’?

 Through our Total Triage system, all GP appointment requests are directed to the duty doctor, who ensures you receive care from the right person at the right time.
-Our receptionists do not make clinical decisions; they operate under the doctor’s guidance, despite any misconceptions you may hear on social media!
+Our receptionists do not make any clinical decisions; they operate under the doctor’s guidance, despite any misconceptions you may hear on social media!

 We kindly ask for your patience and understanding when interacting with our team.